Sleeping somewhere noisy really sucks.

 Although you can pick up a mains cable on Amazon fairly easily – it even pops up in the ‘Frequently Bought Together’ section when you look at the white noise machine.

-4. Ewan the Dream Sheep
+4. Best For Pram – Ewan The Dream Sheep

 - Plays a mix of heartbeat and womb sounds